AndreaCignoni/pands-project/README.md

 </div>

-As highlighted by the above four graphs, the shapes of the *iris versicolor* and of the *iris virginical* are almost overlying while the *iris setosa* stands nearly on its own in every histogram in every case.
-Therefore, **we can easily distinguish an *iris setosa* from the other two species plotting a single set of measures with an histogram**
+As highlighted by the above four graphs, the shapes of the *iris versicolor* and of the *iris virginica* have margins almost always overlying each other while the *iris setosa* constantly stands on its own in every histogram.
+Therefore, **we can easily distinguish an *iris setosa* from the other two species plotting a single set of measures with an histogram**.
 **Scatterplots** are developped attributing a different colour to each class and considering their petal/sepal width on the y axis and length on the x axis.
 In this way the similarities and differences between the two pairs of variables (lenght and width/ petals and sepals) are described in relation to the three species.
 The patterns or correlations can be either:
 *Linear or Nonlinear*: A linear correlation forms a straight line in its data points while a non linear correlation might have a curve or other form within the data points